-In all events athletes and guides must wear clothing that is clean and designed and worn so as not to be objectionable.
-The clothing must be made of a material which is nontransparent even if wet.
-Athletes must not wear clothing that could impede the view of the Judges.
+- 6.1.1 In all events, athletes and guides must wear clothing that is clean, and designed and worn so as not to be objectionable.
+The clothing must be made of a material which is non-transparent even if wet.
+Athletes must not wear clothing that could impede the view of the Judges. - 6.1.2 Any athlete who removes an article of clothing inappropriately, such as taking off his

-Where appropriate, athletes shall participate in the uniform clothing approved by their national governing body.
+6.1.3 Where appropriate, athletes shall participate in the uniform clothing approved by their national governing body.
 The Victory Ceremony and any lap of honour are considered part of the competition for this purpose.